We don’t support this browser anymore.

 Our view

-Berkeley’s London focus, and higher-end product with an average sale price of £624,000 at the last count, means it offers something different to the other large builders.
+Berkeley’s London focus and higher-end product, with an average sale price of £664,000 at the last count, means it offers something different from the other large builders.
 Many of its sites are technically challenging, and that's afforded it enviable margins in the past.

 Domestic and international demand in the key London area is likely to remain more robust than in other parts of the country, and the housing supply shortage doesn't look to be going away anytime soon.
 Cancellation rates have normalised and build cost inflation is now back at negligible levels, which is helping to support margins.

 While mortgage rates have dipped from peak levels, they remain elevated and continue to cause a relative lack of urgency among buyers.
-Year-on-year private sales rates were down by around a third as a result.
 Until there's more certainty about the direction of travel, potential buyers will continue to be hesitant to sign the dotted line.

 With its higher-end focus, Berkeley offers something different to the broader sector.
 That's resulted in a premium price-to-book valuation compared to peers, which is justified in our eyes.
-But keep in mind that near-term challenges remain and this is reflected in Berkeley continuing to trade below its long-term average.
+However, near-term challenges remain, one of the reasons Berkeley continues to trade below its long-term average.

 Environmental, social and governance (ESG) risk